 Trojan or a Trojan horse is a malware that sits in a computer program and has a malicious function.
 A Trojan can open up back doors in the application which can be exploited by hackers.
 For example, Trojan can open a high numbered port that the hacker can listen to, and plan an attack.

 As the name suggests, sypware is installed to spy on the users and attain their personal information, browsing habits, computer information, etc. Spyware can follow everything you do on your application or device, and also download other malware or harmful programs from the internet.

 A dropper in itself is not a virus or a malware, which is why it often goes undetected by anti-virus software.
 It is a program that is used to install viruses on computers.

 6.5.
 Macro Viruses

 Macro viruses infect applications such as Microsoft Excel or Word.
-They attach to an application’s initialising sequence.
-Once the application starts running, virus executes instructions before giving control to the application.
+They attach to an application’s initializing sequence.
+Once the application starts running, the virus executes instructions before giving control to the application.
 It replicates itself and attaches to other code in the computer.

 - Install a web application firewall.